pikulet/intellex/README.txt

 # vector.txt - file storing document vectors
 # properties.txt - document properties file storing normalisation constants and other properties of each document.

+Additional files:
+# duplicate_docs.txt - duplicate document IDs from corpus analysis
+# lookdoc.py - script to view the document using the document ID
+# lookvector.py - script to view the document vector using the document ID

 == Statement of individual work ==